Northridge Housing Market — May 2026 (Updated Monthly)

 What are the best neighborhoods in Northridge?

-Popular areas include Campus Park (university adjacent), Nordhoff Heights (family), and Reseda Boulevard (urban).
+Popular areas include North Hills West (residential), Northridge Hills (family), and Northridge Park (park access).
 Each offers different housing types and community character.

 Thinking About Northridge?